Written by Jordan Richardson

 Wong Kar-wai’s wonderful, stunning In the Mood for Love sparkles on Blu-ray thanks to Criterion Collection.
 The 2000 film, nominated for the Palme d’Or at Cannes, is a subtle and sensitive piece on isolation and love in many forms.
 It features incredible performances and a reserved but intimate style that captivates from the opening frame.

-With his spectacular Chungking Express earning tremendous critical acclaim and other awards pouring in for the director, Wong’s construction of a career has been as close to flawless as a modern filmmaker can get.
+Chungking Express earning tremendous critical acclaim and other awards pouring in for the director, Wong’s construction of a career has been as close to flawless as a modern filmmaker can get.
 His Happy Together won him both mainstream and critical success in Hong Kong, while Days of Being Wild earned him accolades as well.
 With In the Mood for Love, Wong’s presence and indelible sense for the cinematic sets in an illustration of pure form.

 The film is set in Hong Kong in 1962 and centres largely on events inside an apartment building.
 Chow Mo-wan (Tony Leung) and his wife rent a room, as do Su Li-zhen (Maggie Cheung) and her husband.
 Chow and Su spend a lot of time alone because their respective spouses are often depicted as being busy at work, but it soon becomes apparent that something more is afoot.